brandonsgh123127/HospitalSystem/README.md

 ## What is not working

-_ Minor bugs regarding search functions.
+⋅⋅⋅Minor bugs regarding search functions.

 ## How to Run?